Skip to content

 hello.smithy ← model file(s) from model/

-To make the JAR available to a local Smithy CLI invocation during development:
+To make the JAR available to local Smithy CLI builds during development:

 Terminal window